-The 9-car chopper rakes are based at Kurla.
-Most recently [7/02] only two or three of the motor coaches with chopper control have ever been seen; the status of the others is not known.
-The chopper motor coaches make a characteristic humming or whining noise when beginning to accelerate, different from the standard Mumbai EMUs.
-Serial numbers of the chopper rakes' motor coaches seen today [7/02] are: 70537, 70528, 70523, 70536, 70531.
+The 9-car chopper rakes were based at Kurla.
+By July 2002 only two or three of the motor coaches with chopper control were ever seen.
+The chopper motor coaches made a characteristic humming or whining noise when beginning to accelerate, different from the standard Mumbai EMUs at the time.
+Serial numbers of the chopper rakes' motor coaches as seen in July 2002 were: 70537, 70528, 70523, 70536, 70531.

 Q. In what formations do EMU's run?

-Many different EMU formations have been used in different areas.
 In the 1930's, Madras suburban service started with 3-car EMUs which were notable in having coupled bogies across cars, thereby making the entire 3-car formation a rigid unit.
 Later Madras also got some 4-car (non-rigid) EMUs.
-They were sometimes operated in pairs at rush hours, leading to 6-car (two rigid) and 8-car (two non-rigid) formations, and rarely 7-car formations (one 3-car rigid and one 4-car)
+They were sometimes operated in pairs at rush hours, leading to 6-car (two rigid) and 8-car (two non-rigid) formations, and rarely 7-car formations (one 3-car rigid and one 4-car).

 10-car formations were seen rarely (two 3-car rigid EMUs with a 4-car EMU) in Madras.
-While the MRTS in Chennai normally runs 9-car EMUs; however, in an effort to increase service frequency 3-car rakes have been introduced [5/01].
-These have two power cars (driving power car at one end, and trailing power car at the other end), unusual for such short trains.
-New Delhi has seen 6-car and 8-car EMUs, but now up to 12-coach EMU and MEMU rakes are seen.
-The power cars (motorcoaches) are usually in positions 1, 3, 10, and 12.
+While the MRTS runs with 9-car EMUs, from 2001 until about 2006, 3-car units were run to improve frequency and turn around times.
+These had two power cars (driving power car at one end, and trailing power car at the other end), unusual for such short trains.

 In all these formations, the basic unit consists of 3 cars coupled together: a driving trailer ("C"), a motorcoach or power car ("B"), and a trailer coach ("A").
 The 9-car rake therefore looks like this: YSYL - YSZZ - YSFS - YSYL - YSZZ - YSFS - YSFS - YSZZ - YSYL.
 (YSYL = trailer coach with vendor's compartment, YSYL = driving trailer coach, YSZZ = motor coach).
 In the late 1960s, WR introduced a "standees" train with far fewer seats.
 In this rake (#701-702), one of the unused driving trailer in the middle was replaced by a power car.
 This 9 coach rake therefore had four power cars.
-Update [7/06]: The standee train was changed to run with only 3 power cars.
-Later [2010?] the standees train was taken out of service.
+In July 2006, the standee train was changed to run with only 3 power cars.
+By late 2010, this standee train seemed to have been withdrawn.

 1950s stock EMUs from various suppliers had two units of 4 coaches each: 2 driving motor cars (power cars) and two trailer coaches sandwiched between them, so that an 8-car EMU rake had 4 power cars.
 While these 8-car rakes were used on the main line, 4-car rakes were used on the Harbour line, from about 1927.
 These 4-car units were dropped later as they put too high a load on the OHE power supply, and all 8-car rakes were converted to 9-car rakes by 1963.
 On the Kalyan-Kasara/Karjat sections the 4-car rakes were converted to 6-car rakes in 1964.